serge-m/serge-m.github.io/content/2017/03/mocking-in-python.md

 ## Matching attributes for mocks
-I think one hate to keep in mind is that standard mocks don't care about non existent atttributes.
+Keep in mind that standard mocks don't care about non-existent atttributes.
 I use
 ```python
 @patch('module.ClassName1', autospec=True)
 ```